-Last night, I finished work, read book Antifragility, went to gym, worked out of hour and half.
+Last night, I finished work, read book, went to gym, worked out an hour and half.
 Came home, had dinner: plant based tacos.
-Played Chess.
 Spent the rest of the night moving and organizing my oil painting studio.
-I have to keep moving, and finish it up soon, so I can continue painting.

-- We wanted to study fine art, family convinced us to go for commercial art
+- wanted to study fine art, family conviced him to go for commercial art

 -Went for months without painting because didn’t know what to paint